developer-onizuka/JpegInMongoDB/README.md

 In MongoDB, you can use the BSON binary type to store any kind of binary data.

 # 1. Publish a large number of messages via DLX
+Put the number of 10000 jpeg images in /home/vagrant/Downloads/image/. <br>
+No problem even if they are all copied file from the same image file.
+But the names of file should be image1.jpg, image2.jpg, ..., image10000.jpg.

 ```
 export RABBITMQ_IPADDR="192.168.33.220"
 export RABBITMQ_DLX="dlx.employee-queue"